oktadev/okta-blog/_source/_posts/2022-05-13-express-prisma-and-tailwindcss.md

 - An IDE for JavaScript.
 I will use [Visual Studio Code](https://code.visualstudio.com/) but you can use Atom, Webstorm, or any other IDE you prefer
 - [Node.js](https://nodejs.org/en/)
 - A database, one of PostgreSQL, MySQL, SQLite, SQL Server, or MongoDB.
-I will be using SQL Server
+In this tutorial you will use SQLite
 - An [Okta Developer Account](https://developer.okta.com/) (free forever, to handle your OAuth needs)
 - [Okta CLI](https://cli.okta.com)